-Dr. Sadé L. Lindsay is an Assistant Research Professor of Public Policy and Sociology at Cornell University and a W.E.B.
+I am Dr. Sadé Lindsay, an Assistant Professor of Public Policy and Sociology at Cornell University and a W.E.B.
 Du Bois Fellow of the National Institute of Justice.
-Her research interests lie at the intersection of criminal justice policy, punishment, and racial inequality.
-As a sociologist by training, she examines how criminal justice policy and practice, such as state collateral sanctions, drug laws, and prison education programs, impact individual life chances, social mobility, and overall well-being.
-Dr. Lindsay’s research has been published in journals such as Criminology, Population Research and Policy Review, Journal of Research in Crime and Delinquency, and Social Problems.
-She has received numerous awards for her scholarship, including from the American Society of Criminology, the American Sociological Association, and the Society for the Study of Social Problems, and her research has been funded by the National Science Foundation, Russell Sage Foundation, Robert Wood Johnson Foundation, and the National Institute of Justice.
-Dr. Lindsay is a proud Columbus, Ohio native and three-time Ohio State Buckeye.
+My research interests lie at the intersection of criminal justice policy, punishment, and racial inequality.
+As a sociologist by training, I examine how criminal justice policy and practice, such as state collateral sanctions, drug laws, and prison education, impact individual life chances, social mobility, and overall well-being.
+My research has been published in journals such as Criminology, Population Research and Policy Review, Journal of Research in Crime and Delinquency, and Social Problems.
+I have also received numerous awards for my scholarship, including from the American Society of Criminology, the American Sociological Association, and the Society for the Study of Social Problems, and my research has been funded by the National Science Foundation, Russell Sage Foundation, Robert Wood Johnson Foundation, and the National Institute of Justice.
+I am a proud Columbus, Ohio native and a three-time graduate of The Ohio State University.